lendis-advice-offboaridng-interview-exit-interview-hero

 As you can see from the different questions, the offboarding interview does not have to be limited to the (reasons for) termination.
 Rather, you should take the opportunity to find out as much as possible about general topics.

-It may also make sense to use different questionnaires for different scenarios.
-For example, questions for people from management may differ from questions for "ordinary" employees.
-Use the same questionnaire for every interview (with the same group of people).
+It may be useful to use different questionnaires for different scenarios.
+For example, questions to management personnel may differ from questions to “simple” employees.
+Use the same questionnaire for each conversation (with the same group of people).
 This gives you the opportunity to systematically evaluate results and analyze progress.
-If you repeatedly receive similar answers to individual questions, there appears to be a need for action in the relevant area.
+If you receive similar answers to individual questions time and again, there seems to be a need for action in the corresponding area.

-Fluctuation cannot be avoided, but it can be reduced.
-So use the opportunity of an offboarding meeting to get as much feedback about your company as possible and thus reduce staff turnover in the long term.
+Employee turnover cannot be avoided, but it can be reduced.
+Use the opportunity of an offboarding interview to get as much feedback about your company as possible and reduce turnover in the long term.